RosettaCommons/documentation/scripting_documentation/RosettaScripts/SimpleMetrics/SimpleMetrics.md

 SimpleMetric  | Description
 ------------ | -------------
+**[[CurrentProbabilityMetric]]** | Return just the probability for the amino acid identities currently present in the pose from a PerResidueProbabilitiesMetric.
 **[[HbondMetric]]** | Calculate number of hydrogen bonds between residues in a selector or between two selectors **[[PeptideInternalHbondsMetric]]** | Calculate the number of hydrogen bonds in a single selection or pose, excluding bonds between residues within a threshold distance of each other in terms of covalent connectivity.
 **[[PerResidueDensityFitMetric]]** | Calculate the Fit of a  model to the loaded density either by Correlation or a Zscore.